magware-dev/reactive-training/README.md

 - Every lecture has a branch which contains one or more tasks to complete
 - During the workshop we will checkout a lecture-branch, solve the tasks and move on to the next lecture

-> The master branch contains the initial lecture 00 which does not contain any tasks. lecture 00 is used to check the initial setup.

 Have fun!